 What is Cosmetic Mole Removal?

-Most people have some moles we are either born with moles (congenital), or they appear over time as we expose our skin to the sun.
+Most of us have some moles we are either born with (congenital), or moles that appear over time as we expose our skin to the sun.
 Moles are clusters of pigmented cells that appear as small, dark spots on the skin, and can vary greatly in size and color.
 Moles typically appear on the face, arms, legs, and torso, but can develop anywhere on the body.
 Although most skin moles are harmless, in rare cases they can become precancerous, necessitating surgical removal.

 The best method for mole removal depends on different characteristics of the mole including size, shape, and color.
 For flat moles, skin tags, or protruding moles that have been relatively stable since birth (with no rapid growing, shape changing, etc.) treatment with laser or excision can remove them easily.
 Other moles that have changed in color or contour should be removed for biopsy to determine if they are associated with skin cancer.